California Science Test

 CAST Training Test and Scoring Guide

-This training test provides sample CAST items for grades five and eight and high school, while the scoring guide provides answers and scoring rubrics to items.
+This training test provides sample CAST items for grades five and eight and high school, while the scoring guide provides answers and scoring rubrics.
 A third-generation training test will be available in March 2018.

 Science Reference Tools for Students in Grade Eight and High School